eekkristo/slotify/README.md

 * Flash messages

 ## Future and updates
-Updated will be random and as is when I feel like it since it is a side project and I don't have much time to deal with out.
+Updates will be random and as is when I feel like it since it is a side project and I don't have much time to deal with out.
 However, the following things I want to add
 * Check contributing below

 ## Installation